Negative-prompt Inversion: Fast Image Inversion for Editing with Text-guided Diffusion Models: Experiments

 We next demonstrate the feasibility of editing real images by combining our inversion method with existing image editing methods.
 Our method is independent of the image editing approach and is principally compatible with any method that uses CFG, allowing for the selection of an appropriate image editing method depending on the objective.
 Here, we verify the effectiveness of our method for real-image editing using prompt-to-prompt~\cite{PromptToPrompt} in the same manner as in \cite{NullTextInv}.

-The rightmost column of Fig.~\ref{fig:reconst-grid} shows examples of real-image editing via prompt-to-prompt using the proposed method.
+The rightmost column of Table~\ref{tab:mainresult} shows CLIP scores of editing results by prompt-to-prompt with the three methods compared.
+Taking account of the standard errors, one can see that the proposed method and null-text inversion achieved almost the same CLIP scores.
+Although the score of DDIM inversion was the best, by considering the scores in conjunction with reconstruction quality, the editing quality of the proposed method was comparable to that of null-text inversion.
+In addition, we also compared our method with Imagic~\cite{Imagic} as another editing method.
+The editing quality of the proposed method was also better than that of Imagic.
+For qualitative evaluation, the rightmost column of Fig.~\ref{fig:reconst-grid} shows examples of real-image editing via prompt-to-prompt using the proposed method.
 The proposed method managed to maintain the composition while editing the image according to the modified prompt, such as replacing the objects and changing the background.
-Additional editing examples are provided in Appendices~\ref{sec:editp2p} and \ref{sec:editsded} in SM.
-These observations show that our inversion method can be combined with editing methods like prompt-to-prompt to enable rapid real-image editing.
+Additional editing examples are provided in Appendices~\ref{sec:editp2p} and \ref{sec:editsded}.
+These observations show that our inversion method can be combined with editing methods like prompt-to-prompt to enable ultrafast real-image editing.